GodOfAvacyn/gdshader-lsp/README.md

+## 2025 UPDATE
+---
+This project has been dead for the last year and a half - I have been finishing up grad school and did not have time to work on side projects.
+But now I am back at it!

+As it is right now, the language server is riddled with bugs.
+I am in the middle of a full rewrite of the project.
+Expect to see an update in the next week.

+It has also been brought to my attention that as it is right now, the VSCode extension only works for Linux, not Mac or Windows, making it useless for 90% of game developers.
+But that, too, is changing soon.
 ## Introduction
 ---
 Gdshader-lsp ins a language server for the Godot Shading Language that runs independently from the Godot engine.
 This allows you to edit gdshader files in your editor of choice.
 It is still a work in progress, but most of the key features of an LSP is included, including helpful error messages, hover hints, and code completion.